stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 there suddenly burst forth a perfectly distinguishable series of clashing shouts in differentiated tones like alternate demands and denials which caused Mrs. Ward to run upstairs and listen at the door.
-She could hear no more than a fragment whose only plain words were  "must have it red for three months ", and upon her knocking all sounds ceased at once.
+She could hear no more than a fragment whose only plain words were  "must have it red for three months", and upon her knocking all sounds ceased at once.
 When Charles was later questioned by his father he said that there were certain conflicts of spheres of consciousness which only great skill could avoid, but which he would try to transfer to other realms.